-Before you start planning out your home, you need to consider what you want from your foundation.
-Depending on your climate zone or your budget, you will need to make a final decision before you can even design your home.
+Before you start planning out your home design, you need to consider what you want from your foundation.
+Depending on your climate zone or your budget, you will need to make a final decision before you can start the design.

-If you're trying to decide what the ideal foundation depth should be, here is a breakdown of the three major kinds of structures undergirding your home.
+Here is a breakdown of the three major kinds of structures undergirding your home:

-This is one of the most popular foundations in the northeast US, although this style is popular all over the globe.
+This is one of the most popular foundations in the northeast US.
 For a full basement, your foundation depth will be below frost depth.

 Whereas basements of older homes must be retrofitted for living, newer home building projects often plan for a finished basement.
 This is the most cost-effective approach.
 It's much harder to ensure your basement has ventilation, light, and plumbing after you've already built the house.